Towards Reliable Human Evaluations in Gesture Generation: Insights from a Community-Driven State-of-the-Art Benchmark: Limitations

 \section{Limitations}

-Our conclusions for state-of-the-art performance -- i.e., that motion realism is nearing saturation, while speech-gesture alignment is far from a solved problem -- is naturally limited by the scale and quality of BEAT2, and may not extend to other datasets.
+Our conclusions for state-of-the-art performance -- i.e., that motion realism is nearing saturation, while speech-gesture alignment is far from a solved problem -- are naturally limited by the scale and quality of BEAT2, and may not extend to other datasets.
 Adapting our evaluation protocol to other datasets is an important future direction.

-The use of Elo ratings \cite{elo1967proposed} when evaluating motion realism comes with an assumption that the collective preferences of the test takers are transitive, which need not be the case; cf.\ \citet{arrow1950difficulty}. \citet{boubdir2024elo} provides a discussion of this assumption in Elo-ratings-based evaluation of machine-learning models, along with possible alternatives.
-That said, the vast majority of existing gesture evaluations surveyed in \cref{sec:limitations-survey} also assume transitivity, e.g., by having test takers assign ordinal ratings to different systems.

-For speech-gesture alignment, we want to mention that the mismatching-based evaluation really measures \emph{specificity} more than inherent appropriateness.
+Our mismatching-based evaluation of speech-gesture alignment is a diagnostic measure of specificity.
 If a gesture-generation system were to generate hypothetical ``universally appropriate outputs'' $x_{\mathrm{universal}}$ that are a good fit to any possible speech audio segment $s$, such a system will score close to chance level in a mismatching-based appropriateness study.
-In practice, human motion contains rhythms at multiple levels \cite{pouw2021multilevel}, so a given motion $x$ can be perceived as rhythmically appropriate to a range of different speech audio with different rhythms (cf.\ \citet{miller2013you,dancingspiderman}), whereas semantic gestures (if produced by a system) are likely to be much more specific to a given context and speech.
+In practice, human motion contains rhythms at multiple levels \cite{pouw2021multilevel}, so a given motion $x$ can be perceived as rhythmically appropriate to a range of different speech audio with different rhythms (cf.\ \cite{miller2013you,dancingspiderman}), whereas semantic gestures (if produced by a system) are likely to be much more specific to a given context and speech.
 This may, among other things, cause our evaluations to be relatively more sensitive to semantic gestures and their appropriateness over rhythmic (beat) appropriateness.
 On the other hand, beats are vastly more common than semantic gestures, and are overall still likely to influence appropriateness evaluations more; cf.\ \citet{saund2021importance}.

 Our literature review only considers speech-driven 3D hand- and body gesture generation.
 There are several closely related tasks -- e.g., solely text-driven generation, facial motion synthesis, or video generation -- that may suffer from similar problems, or offer alternative solutions to our methodology.